pschaus/LINFO1121/source/part1/ex1.rst

 Exercise 1.1.7
 """"""""""""""

-Explain how we can extract the characterization :math:`\sim` (tilde) from the implementation of an algorithm to using the *Doubling ratio* test.
+Explain how we can extract the :math:`\sim` (tilde) characterization from the implementation of an algorithm using the *doubling ratio* test.

 * How does this test work?